NASA-Planetary-Science/sbpy/docs/sbpy/calib.rst

 Observe the Sun
 ^^^^^^^^^^^^^^^

 `sbpy` can simulate observations of comets and asteroids through spectrometers and filter bandpasses.
-To support this functionality, the `Sun` and `Vega` classes have the :func:`~sbpy.observe` method that returns simulated flux densities.
+To support this functionality, the `Sun` and `Vega` classes have the :func:`~sbpy.calib.SpectralStandard.observe` method that returns simulated flux densities.
+Users may request observations through filter bandpasses, or at a set of wavelengths (the default is to rebin the source spectrum).

 Get the default solar spectrum, observe it through the Johnson V-band filter (distributed with `sbpy`), returning the result as a Vega-based magnitude in the Johnson-Morgan system: